Folding@home is biological

 BOINC have only been possible since 1995 when the

-make the internet popular and ubiquitous.
+make the internet both popular and ubiquitous.

-was defined like this:
+Processor technology was traditionally defined like this:

 (both are SIMD but SSE uses its own floating point registers)